imacrayon/alpine-ajax/docs/examples/inline-edit.md

 The inline edit pattern provides a way to edit parts of a record without a page refresh.

-This pattern starts with a UI that shows the details of a contact.
-The `<div>` has a link that will fetch the editing UI for the contact from `/contacts/1/edit`
+This pattern starts with a UI that shows the details of a contact inside an AJAX Component assigned `id="contact_1"`.
+The AJAX Component contains a link that will fetch the UI for editing a contact from `/contacts/1/edit`.

 ```html
 <div x-ajax id="contact_1">